jgutie2r/tomcat/README.md

 ## Welcome to Apache Tomcat!

+### What Provides This Fork?

+This fork provides two branches that can be merged to the main branch:
+ - cloudevents: adds support for cloud events
+ - filters: adds three filters and an utility class to add them programmatically

+After cloning the project these branches can be merged independently with the main branch according to the needs:
+`git pull origin cloudevents`
+`git pull origin filters`

+With the support for cloud events it is easy to develop event-driven server functions.
+The functions have been tested on Knative.

 ### What Is It?

 The Apache Tomcat® software is an open source implementation of the Java